jamie-codes/trading-simulator/README.md

      ```
      Ensure Fluentd is sending logs to Elasticsearch.

+5. **Clean Up Resources**:
+  - When you're done, use `terraform destroy` to clean up all resources and avoid unnecessary AWS charges.

 ### **8. Add PostgreSQL Database**
 To add the PostgreSQL database as a backend for the trading simulator: